“…every decision I’ve ever made in my life has been wrong. My life is the complete opposite of everything I wanted it to be.”

 Later in the episode, the girl that he’d been dating tells him that they should see other people.
 She expects him to be annoyed, upset, or at least a little disappointed.
 Instead, since he believes that everything works out for him in the end, he simply smiles, says “That’s okay,” and thanks her for the time they spent together.
 He knows that there will be other girls, and that eventually, someone will find their way to him.

 Lesson: Live life trusting that with there’s always enough to go around.
 Money, love, energy, and any other resource you can think of can always be recouped.
 If you have a bad day at work, believe that you’ll enjoy a great night with the family.
 If you invest $100 in yourself and don’t make it back, trust that there will be an opportunity that will pay just as much, if not more.
 The key here, though, is that you have to believe that this is the case.
 If you’re reading these words skeptically, silently cussing me out in your head, then of course you won’t observe this in your reality of the world.
 But then again, that’s your choice.
-Jerry chose to see his life as one that balances itself out, and in the end, it always did.
+Jerry taught us how to trust the universe, and know that what is lost is bound to come back to you.

 Thanks for reading my friends.
 Keep moving past mediocre,